2018–19 Boston Bruins season

 The 2018–19 Boston Bruins season was the 95th season for the National Hockey League (NHL) franchise that was established on November 1, 1924.
 The Bruins clinched a playoff spot on March 23, 2019, after a 7–3 win over the Florida Panthers.

-On May 16, 2019, the Bruins advanced to the 2019 Stanley Cup Finals with a 4–0 sweep over the Carolina Hurricanes, marking their first Stanley Cup Finals appearance since 2013.
+On May 16, 2019, the Bruins advanced to the 2019 Stanley Cup Final with a 4–0 sweep over the Carolina Hurricanes, marking their first Stanley Cup Final appearance since 2013.
 They would lose in seven games to the St. Louis Blues, one win short from winning the Stanley Cup.